survivejs/webpack-book/manuscript/advanced_techniques/02_authoring_packages.md

 # Authoring Packages

 Even though webpack is useful for bundling applications, it has its uses for package authors as well.
-You can use it to output your bundle in the [UMD format](https://github.com/umdjs/umd).
-It is a format that's compatible with various environments (CommonJS, AMD, globals).
+You can use it to generate a website for your package and maintain the distribution files using it.
+It supports a format known as [UMD format](https://github.com/umdjs/umd).
+UMD is compatible with various environments (CommonJS, AMD, globals) making it good for distribution purposes.

-As webpack alone isn't enough, I'll provide a short overview of the npm side of things before discussing specific techniques.

 ## Anatomy of a npm Package